2024 Virtual Masquerade!

-Con-G: Geeks@Home is proud to present The 2022 Virtual Masquerade, a masquerade to watch on February 19th, 2022.
-It was such a blast last year and we saw so many talents and unique skits so we can’t wait to see what people have in store for us this year!
+Con-G: Geeks@Home is proud to present The 2024 Virtual Masquerade, a masquerade to watch on February 10th, 2024 at 7:00 pm EST. It was such a blast last year and we saw so many talents and unique skits so we can’t wait to see what people have in store for us this year!

 The time limit is 1 minute to allow as many entries as we can.

 The Con-G Masquerade will be following the ICG guidelines with a few twists.
 As such we will have categories for Novice, Journeyman, Artisan, and Young Fan.
-Click here if you need help figuring out what you are. **New this year – The Animal Division**
+Click here if you need help figuring out what you are. **Virtual Exclusive – The Animal Division**

 General Virtual Masquerade Suggestions